The fall of Shehadilti

 Manny battles were fought in this war, several of them changing the geography of the land where they were fought.

-The dragons of the sea withdrew to the depths, where their kin could not reach them, but their civilization had hinged on contact with the surface.
-Slowly, they lost much of their knowledge.
+The dragons of the sea withdrew to the depths, where their kin could not reach them.
+Their civilization had hinged on contact with the surface and without it they lost much of their knowledge, slowly turning more and more bestial.

 The last and most terrible battle was Oposs Annyo Ternockic, The Last Rain of Scales.
 It was fought over what had been the capital of Shiorilvelklar, which had been mostly destroyed in previous battles.
 The devastation of magic, blood and elements of this battle was so great that the entire surrounding region was stripped of all life, turning into a desert in the years after.
 There were almost no survivors, as both sides fought to the death and were evenly matched.
 Thousands of dragons died, their scales and blood raining down on the ruined city below.
 The dragons still call the desert that was once the center of their pride and power Vignarihlnik, ancient draconic for "the sands of ash and bone".